 Now I see lips on the bottom half of my face when I look in the mirror.

-New Procedures.
 Applying eye liner requires the ability to close one eye while you keep the other open.
-I can blink (close both eyes at once) but I can't wink with my hemiplegic eye (close one eye).
-I apply eye shadow by keeping both lids half closed, but this won't work for eye liner.
+I can only blink (close both eyes at once).
+I apply eye shadow by keeping both lids half closed, but this does not work for eye liner.
 Instead I use mascara to give my eyes more definition.
 My hemiplegic hand can squeeze tubular shaped objects between my index and middle finger so my sound hand can open the mascara.
-At first I got mascara on my eyelid or face because lots mascara is always loaded on the brush.
-Now I wipe off the excess by rolling the brush on a kleenex sitting on non-slip shelf liner before I apply mascara.
+At first I got mascara on my eyelid or face.
+I wipe off the excess by rolling the brush on a kleenex sitting on non-slip shelf liner before I apply mascara.

-Organizing the Work Space.
-My balance isn't good enough for me to lean over to look in the bathroom mirror.
-I have a mirror on my bedroom dresser with clear Dycem under it to keep it from moving when I adjust it to see better.
-I have good control when applying eye makeup if I lean my sound elbow on the edge of my tall dresser.
-Years ago I created lighting by attaching fluorescent lights to the sides of the mirror hanging over my dresser.
+My balance is not good enough for me to lean over to get close to the bathroom mirror.
+I use a mirror on my bedroom dresser with clear Dycem under it to keep it from moving.
+Leaning my sound elbow on the edge of my tall dresser gives me good control when applying eye make-up.
+Years ago I attached fluorescent lights to the sides of the mirror hanging over my dresser.
 If you buy a lighted make-up mirror read the reviews first.
-Containers keep make-up organized so it doesn't spread out on my dresser.
-A small round container is clipped to a square food container that sits inside a plastic make-up case I use when I travel.
-A small metal binder clip (see white circle) from an office supply store keeps the small round container upright so pencils, mascara, and tweezers stay vertical.
+A food container keeps make-up organized so it does not spread out on my dresser.
+A small round container holds vertical objects upright like mascara.
+The round container does not fall over because it is clipped to my square container with a small metal binder clip (see white circle) I got at a office supply store.
 I love using everyday objects instead of spending money on expensive equipment in medical catalogues